flatcar/Flatcar/README.md

    in our release planning calls

 Lastly, epics like major features and long-term items are reflected in our [roadmap board](https://github.com/orgs/flatcar/projects/7/views/9).

+Check out our Matrix and Slack channels (see below) for getting into contact with maintainers, and consider joining our Flatcar Developer Sync (next section below) where contributors and maintainers coordinate our work.

 ### Monthly Office hours and Developer Syncs